hm-lang/core/proposals/README.md

 // with the definition, the constant one is not a surprise: void fn(const string &String) {
-    // do stuff with String from the hm function definition, but it's constant.
+    // do stuff with String from the hm function definition, and it's constant.
 }
+// although we also get a temporary overload as well: void fn(string &&_String) {
+    const string &String = _String;
+    // do stuff with String from the hm function definition, and it's constant.
+    // note that `_String` is hidden from the hm language code.
+}

 // with the definition, the mutable one has a copy-on-write wrapper: void fn(const string &_String) {
     cowWrapper<string> String(_String);
-    // do stuff with String from the hm function definition, but it's mutable.
+    // do stuff with String from the hm function definition, but it's possibly mutable.
     // note that `_String` is hidden from the hm language code.
+}
+// but the temporary overload also works as expected void fn(string &&String) {
+    // do stuff with String from the hm function definition, and it's mutable.
 }
 ```